1. DEBT SOLUTIONS

 Key Takeaways:

-• For most people, “debt-free” means not carrying unsecured debt, or not having any debt except their mortgage.
+• For many people, being debt-free means getting rid of their credit cards and personal loans, or not having any debt except their mortgage.

 • It takes planning to balance savings with debt repayment.